Nivetha5071/String/Basic problems.md

     }
 }
 ````
-##To check whether the given is Anagram or not
+##17.To check whether the given is Anagram or not
 ````java[]
 package STRING;
 import java.util.*;